 Hi there!

 From resort communities like Whistler and Tofino, to large metropolitan cities like Burnaby, and through emergency recovery efforts in places like the Village of Lytton with Emergency Management BC — I’ve had the privilege of working in and alongside communities I deeply care about.
 I love this province, and I’m grateful for the opportunities to live in, travel to, and support the communities that shape it.
 Whether I’m working with a Mayor and/or Council, a board, or a small business or senior executive team, my focus is always the same: build scalable, human-centered systems that support compliance, positive employee retention, and long-term resilience.
-I believe in laying strong foundations so teams can thrive, grow, take-risks and explore ways to innovate while and succession planning for the next generation of governance leaders.
+I believe in laying strong foundations so teams can thrive, grow, take-risks and explore ways to innovate while inspiring the next generation of leaders through real succession planning.

 In a nutshell, I thrive in the structure and accountability of governance, but I’m continually drawn to special project work that allows me to develop practical resources, innovative tools, and breathe new life into traditional training methods — tools that teams can use long after I’ve stepped away.

 Over the years, I’ve worked with more than six elected Councils, five public bodies, five boards of Directors, and consulted with dozens of governments and community-based service organizations across the province.
-Business owners, not-for-profit societies, and lone-wolf local government staff holding the responsibilities of entire departments have called on me to bring fresh perspectives, streamline operations, emergency support or to identify strategic opportunities for succession and scaling.
-Speaking of scaling, while I am primarily focused on government contracts, specialized companies such as Metronome United and Sabre Rentals have hired me to develop case studies, strategic operational reports, and conduct confidential interviews with the owners of their top 7-8 figure business clients — helping them improve service delivery while celebrating their successes.
+Business owners, not-for-profit societies, and local government leaders have called on me to bring fresh perspectives, streamline operations, emergency support or to identify strategic opportunities for succession and development of their teams.
+While I am primarily focused on local government services, I also provide customized services to the private sector, where I have been a trusted neutral third-party to develop case studies, strategic operational reports, and conduct confidential interviews with the owners of their top 7-8 figure business clients — helping them improve service delivery, unroot challenges often unseen by leadership, or championing their successes.

-During my time in Whistler, I was asked to take on a paid role as Administrator for the not-for-profit Restaurant Association of Whistler.
-I helped steer the organization through the COVID-19 pandemic by bringing together restaurateurs, pubs, and cafés with a community-first approach — prioritizing collaboration over competition.
-The relationships and impact from that time are still felt in Whistler today, a place that will always hold a special place in my heart.
-I also served in board roles with charities such as the Zero Ceiling Society (Vice-Chair) and the Whistler Community Services Society.
+One little known thing about me is that while I was living in Whistler, I was asked to take on a consulting contract and a paid role as Administrator for the Restaurant Association of Whistler (a not-for-profit society made up most restaurants, pubs and cafes in Whistler).
+I helped the board through strategic planning, fundraising and steered the organization through the COVID-19 pandemic by bringing together restaurateurs, pubs, and cafés with a community-first approach — prioritizing collaboration over competition.
+The relationships and impact from that time are still felt in Whistler today, where owners and managers dive in to support each other like no other place I have seen since.
+Whistler is a place that will always hold a special place in my heart and I travel back there often.
+While living there I was also asked to sit as a director on various boards, including the Zero Ceiling Society of Canada (Vice-Chair) and Chair of the Governance Committees and Whistler Community Services Society.

 Early Years:

 One year later, I arrived at the University of Waterloo with a single $500 scholarship to my name, entering one of the first cohorts of the Legal Studies program.
-This was probably my proudest moment of my life, to this day.
+This was probably my proudest moment of my life, to this day - I made it and became the first person in my family to make it to post-secondary.
 From the moment I stepped onto campus, I knew I’d be a lifelong learner.
-I juggled full-time studies with full-time hours of work and volunteering, and even landed my first local government job in the Recreation Department for the City of Waterloo.
+I juggled full-time studies with full-time hours of work and volunteering, and even landed my first local government job in the Recreation Department at the City of Waterloo.

 Education:

-I’m proud to be the first in four generations of my family to attend university, and I carry that sense of purpose into everything I do.
-My greatest passion is sharing what I’ve learned with emerging professionals who are working to break systemic cycles and build brighter futures.
-I’m a strong believer in mentoring, giving back, and staying curious — whether that’s through policy innovation, immersing myself in creative arts and live music on my days off, or spending time in the kitchen learning from my long-time life partner (who happens to be an excellent Executive Chef), Brook.
+My greatest passion is sharing what I’ve learned with my community, emerging professionals and those who are working to break systemic cycles and build brighter futures for others.
+I’m a strong believer in mentoring, giving back, and staying curious — whether that’s through policy innovation, immersing myself in creative arts and live music or spending time in the kitchen learning from my long-time life partner (who happens to be an excellent Executive Chef), Brook.

 My favourite motto has always been — and continues to be: